 You can place the current call on hold whenever you want.
-You can make another call while you have a call in progress if this service is supported by the network.
-Of these two calls, one is active and the other is on hold and you can switch between the calls.
+You can make another call while you have a call in progress if your network supports this service.
+If you have an active call and a call on hold, you may switch between the two calls, changing the one on hold to active and placing the other on hold.